quinn-rs/quinn/docs/book/src/quinn/certificate.md

+In the following chapters we will go through the protocol using examples.
+The chapters are in order, first we look at configuring a certificate which is **required**, then at setting up a connection and finally at sending data about this connection.

 # Certificates

 In this chapter, we discuss the configuration of the certificates that is **required** for a working Quinn connection.